anirudhadargar/Journal/README.md

+## 26th March
+- Stand up meet with all team members.
+- Continued to work on to automate the test case.

 ## 25th March
 - Meet with my manager.
 He showed me how to commit and merge in cloudlab.
-- Stand up meet with al team members.
+- Stand up meet with all team members.
 - Started writing the pre-conditions for test case - c29681291.
 Got lots of errors and tried to debug them.

 ## 22nd March